Sword Art Online: Theatrical films

 An animated film titled Sword Art Online the Movie: Ordinal Scale, featuring an original story by Kawahara set after the events of Sword Art Online II, premiered in Japan and Southeast Asia on February 18, 2017, and was released in the United States on March 9, 2017.

-After the finale of Sword Art Online: Alicization - War of Underworld, an anime adaptation of Sword Art Online: Progressive was announced.
+After the finale of Sword Art Online: Alicization – War of Underworld, an anime adaptation of Sword Art Online: Progressive was announced.
 It was later revealed to be a new film titled Sword Art Online Progressive: Aria of a Starless Night, which premiered on October 30, 2021.
 Inori Minase is joining the cast as the new character Mito.
 Ayako Kōno is directing the film, with Kento Toya designing the characters, Yuki Kajiura returning to compose the music, and A-1 Pictures returning for production.

-After the premiere of Sword Art Online Progressive: Aria of a Starless Night, a sequel film titled Sword Art Online Progressive: Scherzo of Deep Night was announced.
+After the premiere of Sword Art Online Progressive: Aria of a Starless Night, a sequel film, titled Sword Art Online Progressive: Scherzo of Deep Night, was announced.
 The film was scheduled for September 10, 2022, but was later delayed due to production issues caused by the COVID-19 pandemic.
 It is premiered on October 22, 2022.

 During the commemorative event "Sword Art Online: Full Dive", a new film project was announced.
 The project is described as an original work with stories not based on the light novels.
+The film was later revealed to be Sword Art Online the Movie: Integral Domain, an original theatrical film and a follow-up to the Alicization: War of Underworld arc.
+It was announced by Aniplex and is scheduled to premiere in 2028.